 4. Is it possible to add more weeks of camp in the middle of summer?

 Yes!
 Every year we have had families add more weeks of camp.
 It is preferred that families register for all of camp that they plan to attend since we plan logistics related to programming months in advance, but we understand that some families make decisions after camp has started based on what they see their child deriving from the camp experience.

 5. How do I talk to my child about camp since it is therapeutic?

 None of our camp gear such as staff t-shirts say anything about therapy.
 We describe Quest Camp to our campers as a “friendship camp,” where we are all (including staff) working on building new skills to help us feel better, build skills, develop friendships, and be a positive member of a team.

-6. My child has never…(climber before, liked the beach, gone to a campout, etc.).
+6. My child has never…(climbed before, liked the beach, gone camping, etc.).
 What if they are nervous or don’t want to participate?

 At Quest, we promote a culture that is positive, supportive and has a lot of large bonuses in place to help children feel ready to try new things and celebrate their successes.

 Every year we have powerful moments where children build their confidence about new activities and skills they have developed.
 We also work hard to meet children where they are at and provide high levels of individualized attention to help them reach their goals.